gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 - [hclvalidate](#hclvalidate)

-When passed in, `hclvalidate` renders the output in the JSON representation.
+When passed in, render the output in the JSON format.

 ### terragrunt-hclvalidate-invalid